Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 ```
 This simple example demonstrates how you can pass around functions such as `say_hello()` and call them dynamically in your scripts.

 Decorators take advantage of this, and make such function application cleaner and easier to read.
-They let you add behavior to existing functions without changing their code.

 Let's look at a simple example, your first hand-made decorator:

 ```python
 def my_decorator(func):